---

 **Objection mapping.** What would make your target buyer say no?
 What are their first three objections to your offer?
 What would they need to believe before saying yes?

-Competitive positioning.
-How does your segment perceive your key competitors?
-What do they like about the alternatives you're competing with?
+**Competitive positioning.** How does your segment perceive your key competitors?
+What do they like about the alternatives you are competing with?

 **Localization research.** How does the same message land in Germany vs. the UK vs. the US?
 Cultural context changes decision-making in ways that AI personas, calibrated to regional segments, can approximate.